What is the Quantity Theory of Money?

 Q – refers to the quantity of goods and services produced in the economy

-Holding Q and V constant, we can see that increases in money supply will cause price levels to increase, thus causing inflation.
-The assumption that Q and V are constant only holds in the long run as these factors cannot be influenced by changes in the economy’s money supply.
+Holding Q and V constant, we can see that increases in the money supply will cause price levels to increase, thus causing inflation.
+The assumption that Q and V are constant holds in the long run as these factors cannot be influenced by changes in the economy’s money supply.

 The theory provides a quick overview of monetarist theory, which states that changes in the current money supply cause fluctuations in overall economic output; excessive growth in money supply causes hikes in inflation.